-The Willis College Career Services team provides career training that is unique among career colleges in Ottawa to assists students and graduates in finding COOP placements and secure jobs in their field of study by working with employers to match the right person with the right position.
+The Willis College Career Services team provides career training that is unique among career colleges in Ottawa and Arnprior.
+They assist students and graduates in finding COOP placements and secure jobs in their field of study by working with employers to match the right person with the right position.
 Willis College has an impeccable reputation with local employers and is a shining example of personal career training by a private college.
 Over many years, these relationships have been established and are continuously growing to create even more opportunities for our graduating students to become top employees.
-Through these connections we can accurately adapt our career college programs to labour market trends and most importantly we can connect our students and grads to their dream career.
-We are one of the only private colleges in Ottawa to offer this kind of one-on-one career training.
+Through these connections, we can accurately adapt our career college programs to labour market trends, and most importantly, we can connect our students and grads to their dream career.
+We are one of the only private colleges in Ottawa and Arnprior to offer this kind of one-on-one career training.

 KPIs show how graduates have fared after graduating from PCC vocational programs.
 They help future students make more informed decisions about their postsecondary education and help institutions identify areas of strength and weakness and opportunities for improvement.

 This report provides key performance indicator (KPI) results for 2013 private career college (PCC) students who graduated or who were scheduled to graduate in 2013 from a registered PCC approved to receive students assisted by the Ontario Student Assistance Program (OSAP).